RebelSoftware/ComfyUI-Docker/README.md

 ### Basic Usage
 Access ComfyUI at `http://localhost:8188` after starting the container using Docker Compose.

+### SageAttention
+- SageAttention 2.2 is built into the image and enabled automatically on startup via `--use-sage-attention`.
+- To verify, check the container logs on startup; ComfyUI will print a line indicating SageAttention is active.

 ### Environment Variables
 - Set via `.env` file or `-e` flags in `docker compose` or `docker run`.